Singapore files 13 more charges in massive nickel trading fraud

 Authorities in the city state have implicated Ng Yu Zhi, a former managing director of trading companies Envy Global Trading (EGT) and an inactive firm, Envy Asset Management, in the fraud scandal, one of the biggest in Singapore.

-According to the charge-sheets, prosecutors allege that Ng cheated nine individuals and three corporate entities of about $63.6 million in connection with EGT’s non-existent forward nickel contracts.
+According to the charge sheets, prosecutors allege that Ng, 34, cheated nine individuals and three corporate entities of about $63.6 million in connection with EGT’s non-existent forward nickel contracts.

-They also allege he committed “criminal breach of trust by dishonestly misappropriating” a sum of at least S$201.2 million between August 2020 and February 2021 while being the director of EGT.
+They also allege he committed “criminal breach of trust by dishonestly misappropriating” a sum of at least S$201.2 million in EGT’s DBS bank account between August 2020 and February 2021 while director of the firm.

+DBS declined comment on the case but said it maintains robust systems and controls to identify and report suspicious transactions.

 The number of charges against Ng now stands at 31.